awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cloudwatch-events.md

 ## Creating a Custom Action and Associating It with a CloudWatch Events Rule<a name="securityhub-cwe-configure"></a>

-To configure Security Hub and CloudWatch Events to send Security Hub findings that are associated with custom actions to CloudWatch Events, complete the following procedures\.
+To use Security Hub custom actions to send findings or insight results to CloudWatch Events, you first create the custom action in Security Hub, then define the rule in CloudWatch Events\.

+The rule in CloudWatch Events uses the ARN from the custom action\.

 **To create a custom action in Security Hub**